by Alison Angold CIDESCO ITEC

 Jasmine essential oil blends for skin

-Both of these oils are very effective at encouraging cell renewal, so bringing fresh cells to the skin surface, while the avocado oil adds essential vitamins and fatty acid benefits.
+Both of these oils are very effective at encouraging cell renewal, so bringing fresh cells to the skin surface – ideal for anti-ageing – while the avocado oil adds essential vitamins and fatty acid benefits.

 Another effective blend for dry or mature skin, the rose not only helps to refresh and renew the skin, but also reduces any redness or inflammations on the skin.
 The rosehip carrier oil, adds in extra nourishing properties as it packed with essential fatty acids and vitamins, and has anti-inflammatory properties.